 Storytelling can indeed be healing--by raising awareness of peoples’ circumstances or plights and in turn fostering empathy for others, even helping us to look at ourselves and life differently.

 By continuing her healing ways, Gerwig may soon be receiving another DGA medallion as director of Little Women (Sony Pictures), for which she also wrote the screenplay based on the classic novel and other writings of Louisa May Alcott.

-This latest cinematic version of Little Women stirs our empathy, introducing us to the aspirations of and adversity faced by its protagonists, including Jo North (portrayed by three-time Oscar nominee Saoirse Ronan), an ambitious, talented writer whom Gerwig describes as her personal “North Star.”
+This latest cinematic version of Little Women stirs our empathy, introducing us to the aspirations of and adversity faced by its protagonists, including Jo March (portrayed by three-time Oscar nominee Saoirse Ronan), an ambitious, talented writer whom Gerwig describes as her personal “North Star.”

 Reaching for that star has seen Gerwig, with Lady Bird, become just the fifth woman ever to be nominated for the Best Director Oscar.
 And Little Women could make her the first woman to be nominated twice for that coveted honor.
 Gerwig already has two career Academy Award nominations, having also earned a Best Original Screenplay nod for Lady Bird.

 For Little Women, Gerwig assembled a team of artists consisting of ongoing collaborators as well as those she worked with for the first time.
 Among those in the former group are Ronan, a Best Actress nominee for Lady Bird, and editor Nick Houy, who garnered an American Cinema Editors’ Eddie Award nod for Lady Bird as well.

 The relationship between director and editor is “intimate,” said Gerwig, explaining, “You spend so much time alone together, locked in a room trying to hear the same music that doesn’t exist yet.
 It’s been said you write a film three times--when you write it, shoot it and edit it.
 In a way it (editing) is letting this one person into this process of rewriting.”